General terms and conditions of trade.

 9.4 The Client must give the Company at least 14 days prior written notice of any proposed change in name of the Client and/or any other change in the Client’s details including but not limited to changes in address, facsimile number, trading name, registered name or where an individual, an individual’s name whether by marriage, deed poll or otherwise.

 This report type is to identify the structural aspects of the dwelling, and report on the type, location, and quality of each aspect.
 It is not designed to replace the input from an engineer, however will highlight any items that require further investigation from other professionals.
-This report type will also advise on weathertightness, however this is non-invasive and further investigation may be required.
+This report type will also advise on areas of weathertightness, however this is non-invasive and further investigation may be required.
 Should further investigation be required, the correct professional will be recommended.
-This is not designed to replace a report completed by a qualified Building Inspector reporting as per NZS4306, however it is designed to satisfy the requirements from lenders and home owners that the property will fulfil the requirements of being structurally sound and fit for purpose.
+This is not designed to replace a report completed by a qualified Building Surveyor, however it is designed to satisfy the requirements from lenders and homeowners that the property will fulfil the requirements of being structurally sound and fit for purpose.
+This report is not a defects list and should not be construed as such.
+The property report does not contain any assessment in relation to any item which is subject to a special purpose report (items will be mentioned as they are part of the property).

 Floor levels will be undertaken using a Ziplevel Pro-2000 and will be shown via a grid paper layout of the property that is not to scale.
-A section of commentary will be given providing general recommendations and tolerances as per NZS3604.
+A section of commentary will be given providing general recommendations and tolerances as per NZS3604:2011, NZS 3109-1987, MBIE, BRANZ.
 This is not designed to replace an engineer; however the findings will assist in concluding if further professional advice is recommended.

 This report has been completed via a non-invasive inspection and provides recommendations only to items that were able to be seen.
 Where access has been unavailable, this has been noted in the report.
 Any items not able to be seen due to access either by location or furniture etc impeding visual inspection or camouflage are deemed not covered by this report.
+The Report is to be used by the Client only as guidance for evaluation of the condition of the premises and is not intended as an all-encompassing Report dealing with the Premises from every aspect.
+The Report is not intended to provide an indication of value, worth or suitability of the Premises.
 This report should be seen as a general guide from a qualified trade professional providing a snapshot of the property and its elements.
 It is not designed to advise a potential buyer on the advisability of purchase, rather to provide enough information to satisfy the client and the lender on the elements of the property from a general perspective.
 Where qualified building recommendations have been inappropriate, recommendations from sub trade experts have been given and noted.
 The experts may include electrical inspectors, weather tightness experts, engineers, and surveyors.
 The inspection should not be misused as a form of compliance inspection as per the local authorities, nor should it be used as any guarantee or warranty of the present or future adequacy or integrity of any of the

 Healthy homes standards